Please click here to help David McMurrey pay for web hosting:

 Create Notecards with NoodleTools

-It might make intuitive sense to think that you must have an outline before you can start start making notecards.
-But according to NoodleTools, "Within the Notecards section, you can access an outline view and add, rename, and rearrange topics and subtopics."
-But still you need some idea of the subtopics to write about in this research document on plastic pollution.
-Just collecting sources in NoodleTools would have given you plenty of ideas.
+Before you can start creating notecards, start thinking of the subtopics for your research document on plastic pollution.
+Just collecting sources in NoodleTools would give you plenty of ideas.
 For the plastic pollution project, here are a few:

 How much is there?